Karbi Anglong Autonomous Council: History

-The Government of India passed a bill in Lok Sabha in the year 1951 and Sri.
-Rajendra Prasad, His Excellency the President of India assented to the creation of United Mikir and North Cachar Hills District.
-The district of United Mikir and North Cachar Hills district was bifurcated into two separate districts under banner as "Mikir Hills" and North Cachar Hills district in the year 1970.
-The Mikir Hill district was again rechristened as "Karbi Anglong District" w.e.f.
+The Government of India passed a bill in Lok Sabha in the year 1951 and Indian President Rajendra Prasad assented to the creation of United Mikir and North Cachar Hills District.
+In 1970, the district of United Mikir and North Cachar Hills district was bifurcated into two separate districts under banner as "Mikir Hills" and "North Cachar Hills" district.
+In 1976, the Mikir Hill district was again rechristened as "Karbi Anglong District" w.e.f.
 14 October 1976 vide Govt.
 Notification No. TAD/R/115/74/47 Dtd.
-14-10-1976.
-Thus Karbi Anglong came into being as a full fledged separate district in the map of Assam with its Head quarter at Diphu.
+14–10–1976.
+Thus, Karbi Anglong became a full-fledged separate district in the Indian state of Assam with its headquarter at Diphu.

+It was formed with the name Karbi Anglong District Council on 17 November 1951.
+Later changed to Karbi Anglong Autonomous Council on 23 June 1952, which is now celebrated as its foundation day.
+After Signing of M.O.U. between Government of India, Government of Assam and United People's Democratic Solidarity, it was renamed to Karbi Anglong Autonomous Territorial Council.
+It has administrative functions over two districts, Karbi Anglong district and West Karbi Anglong district.

-On 1 April 1996 the Karbi Anglong District Council was renamed as the Karbi Anglong Autonomous Council [KAAC] by an Act of Parliament by incorporating into the Sixth Schedule in the Constitution (Amendment) Act, 1995 (42 of 1995) of the Constitution of India granting greater autonomy to the Council vide Govt.
+On 1 April 1996, the Karbi Anglong District Council was renamed as the Karbi Anglong Autonomous Council [KAAC] by an Act of Parliament by incorporating into the Sixth Schedule in the Constitution (Amendment) Act, 1995 (42 of 1995) of the Constitution of India granting greater autonomy to the Council vide Govt.
 Notification No. HAD.57/95/63-64, dtd.
 29.06.1995, and entrusted 30 (thirty) more department to Karbi Anglong Autonomous Council along with other sponsored schemes for the welfare of indigenous people.
 Further, a tripartite Memorandum of Settlement (MoS) was signed between the Central Government, Government of Assam and United People's Democratic Solidarity (UPDS) in the presence of Union Home Minister Shri P. Chidambaram and Assam Chief Minister Shri Tarun Gogoi in accordance with which the Karbi Anglong Autonomous Council will be re-christened as KARBI ANGLONG AUTONOMOUS TERRITORIAL COUNCIL.

 On 15 August 2015, the district was further bifurcated into two districts, namely Karbi Anglong and West Karbi Anglong Districts.
-As such the purview of the present Karbi Anglong Autonomous Council (KAAC) has jurisdiction over two full fledged districts.
+As such the purview of the present Karbi Anglong Autonomous Council (KAAC) has jurisdiction over two full-fledged districts.